Skip to content

 Deploy Model

-Currently, models from Hugging Face and Ollama in GGUF format are supported.
+Currently, models from Hugging Face, ModelScope, Ollama and local paths are supported.

 Deploying a Hugging Face Model